category: UI UX Design

-In my previous articles I explained the UX first step – UX Research, UX second step – UX Plan, Third step Explore UX, fourth step UX Communication, Fifth step Create UX, Sixth step – UX Feedback, Seventh step – Finalise UX and Eighth Step – UX Delight.
-In this article I discussed how to Analyze UX with Detailed KPI’s Setup, including your goals, achievements and Write down how you define success and failure.
-A/B Testing planning will help to improve your KPIs with User survey, sessions recording, observe and fix, test, observe and fix.
+In my previous articles, I explained the UX first step – UX Research, UX second step – UX Plan, Third step Explore UX, fourth step UX Communication, the Fifth step Create UX, Sixth step – UX Feedback, Seventh step – Finalise UX and Eighth Step – UX Delight.
+In this article, I discussed how to Analyze UX with Detailed KPI’s Setup, including your goals, achievements and Write down how you define success and failure.
+A/B Testing planning will help to improve your KPIs with User surveys, sessions recording, observe and fix, test, observe and fix.

 9.1 KPI Setup : Get The Right UX Metrics

 Web designing is all about striving for the best.
 This can be seen in the data-driven design as well where the data of the product is compared in different interfaces so as to ascertain the competence.
 Good metrics are required to track the progress and see where the product is going.

 These selected metrics are used to learn about the quality of user experience, also known as the HEART framework and to know the goals of the project that is known as the Goals-Signals-Metrics process.
 The HEART framework included happiness that looks into the attitudes or the behavior, engagement that sees how much the user was involved through the frequency or depth of interaction.

 Further, it has adoption and retention that judge the new users and the existing users that are returning respectively.
 Lastly, there is task success that takes into account traditional behavioral metrics relating to user experience.
 The HEART framework helps in selective approach and decides upon the categories that are the most important.

 In the Goals-Signals-Metrics process, you need to identify the goals so that you can choose the metrics accordingly and then measure the progress towards these targets.
 A limitation that can be faced here is to fix the goals as per the existing metrics.
 Thus, proper dimension has to be determined with the consent of all the team members.